Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 So why is there even a need for an Air Force One?

-I I think Donald Trump was right to refuse his salary.
+I think Donald Trump was right to refuse his salary.

-I think he's right to vacation in his own homes, and uh I will bet that if he serves two terms that at the end of eight years, his travel bill is a lot less than that, eighty-five million dollars for flying one guy, his wife, and two girls around.
+And I will bet that if he serves two terms at the end of eight years, his travel bill is a lot less than that $85 million for flying one guy, his wife, and two girls around.

-The more so-called security you have, the more likely it is that there are guys inside the security detail who shouldn't be there, who are either asleep on the job uh or actually uh not interested in the job at all.
+The more so-called security you have, the more likely it is that there are guys inside the security detail who shouldn't be there, who are either asleep on the job or actually not interested in the job at all.

-Mark Stein in for Rush will take your call straight ahead.
+Mark Stein in for Rush.

 The Rush Limbaugh Show, America's number one radio show.

-Let's go to Bob in Coronado, California.
+Let's go to Bob in Coronado, California, beautiful Coronado.

 Bob, you're live on the air.

-I'm gonna start out.
+I'm going to start out.

 I think fake news affected the last two elections.

-So that was fake news and it worked very well for them.
+So that was fake news, and it worked very well for them.

 In 2016, I also think fake news affected the outcome of the election.